reTHINK-project/specs/tests/interoperability/readme.md

 * Interoperability with legacy services, i.e., between one Hyperty and some non-reTHINK service.

+For each of these tests, the latency will be measured for two scenarios:

+1. when communication occurs for the first time between the two peers.
+In this situation, the protocol stub and the Idp Proxy has to be downloaded from the catalogue and deployed in the runtime.
+1. it is not the first time the communication occurs between the two peers.
+In this situation, the protocol stub and the Idp Proxy is cached locally and does not have to be downloaded from the catalogue.

 ### Tests Setup

 Interoperability tests can be performed partially locally or fully using back-end services like the ones provided by reTHINK testbeds.
 In both options two Google accounts are required.